-We have audited the accompanying statement of financial position of Saudi Enaya Cooperative Insurance Company - a Saudi Joint Stock Company - ("the Company") as at 31 December 2015, and the related statements of insurance operations and accumulated surplus, shareholders' operations, shareholders' comprehensive income. changes in shareholders' equity, insurance operations' cash flows and shareholders' cash flows for the year then ended and the related notes from 1 to 26 which form an integral part of these financial statements.
-These financial statements are the responsibility of the Company's management and have been prepared by them in accordance with International Financial Reporting Standards, the provisions of Article 123 of the Regulations for Companies and the Company's by-laws and submitted to us together with all the information and explanations which we required.
+We have audited the accompanying statement of financial position of Saudi Enaya Cooperative Insurance Company - a Saudi Joint Stock Company ('the Company') as at 31 December 2016 and the related statements of insurance operations and accumulated surplus, shareholders' operations, shareholders' comprehensive income, changes in shareholders' equity, insurance operations cash flows and shareholders' operations cash flows for the year then ended and the related notes 1 to 25 which form an integral part of these financial statements.
+These financial statements are the responsibility of the Company's management and have been prepared by them in accordance with International Financial Reporting Standards ("IFRS"), the provisions of the Saudi Regulations for Companies and the Company's By-laws and presented to us together with all the information and explanations which we required.
 Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the Kingdom of Saudi Arabia.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.